GP-Sword/uet-oop-advance-gui/README.md

-# uet-oop-advance-gui
 # Hoàng Minh Nghĩa 22025508 - UET K67
-## demo gui for a message app
+## demo gui for a message app : oop-uet-advance-gui

 * no functionality yet, only view has been done